 Lydia O’Donnell, senior vice president, directs EDC’s Health and Human Development Division, and is also a member of EDC’s policy-making management council.
 She has conducted extensive research on adolescent and young adult risk behaviors, prevention programs, and community health promotion.
 In the mid-1980s, she conducted some of the first research with health care providers on AIDS stigma to improve the quality of health services.
 An enduring interest of hers has been developing interventions that can be sustained by schools, clinics, and community agencies.

 Siobhan Murphy is an EDC senior vice president and serves as deputy to the president.
 In these roles, she leads a variety of initiatives across EDC and guides the implementation of the Strategic Plan.
 Murphy is also a member of EDC’s policymaking management council and also serves as corporate secretary.

 Cheryl Hoffman-Bray is a vice president, EDC’s chief financial officer, and chief compliance officer.
 In these roles, she is responsible for the financial management of EDC’s central business administration and oversight for all its domestic and international programs.
 She is also a member of EDC’s policy-making management council.
 Hoffman-Bray serves as a resource to other members of senior management on matters of strategy, fiscal control, profitability and federal regulatory compliance.

-Nancy Devine, vice president, is interim co-director of EDC’s International Development Division (IDD) and is a member of EDC’s policymaking management council.
+Nancy Devine, senior vice president, is co-director of EDC’s International Development Division (IDD) and is a member of EDC’s policymaking management council.
 She is also director of the West and Central Africa Regional Center in IDD, where she helps lead the Basic Education Team.
 She has more than 25 years of experience in leadership positions with nonprofit organizations, working in education and youth development in the United States and Africa.

 Joanne Brady, senior vice president, heads EDC’s Learning and Teaching Division.
 She is also a member of EDC’s policy-making management council.
 Brady is recognized in the United States and abroad for contributions to the fields of child development, teacher development, and early childhood education.